It will however make a great trophy for my wall.

 - MFSA 2009-66 Memory safety fixes in liboggplay media library

 Sweet Home 3D is a free interior design application that helps you place your furniture on a house 2D plan, with a 3D preview, and I must say it’s bloody awesome.
-I found it after reading about it on a blog called The Telarah Times.
 Now if only I had the time to draw up some plans to use in it.

 I might find the time when I’m on Holiday over Christmas could be something fun to do.